yagpdb-cc/yagpdb-cc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a issue about a possible bug in one of the CCs here
-title: "bug: "
+title: 'bug: '
-labels: "bug"
+labels: 'bug'
-assignees: ""
+assignees: ''
 ---

 **Describe the bug in as much detail as possible:**